lastunicorn/RefitPerformance/README.md

 ## Answer

-`Refit` is adding an overhead of under half of millisecond.
+`Refit` is adding an overhead of around half a millisecond.

 ## Implementation